MatthewTLim/Job_Board/README.md

 # Job_Board

-This repository contains the "Job_Board" project, which includes a web scraper and an API for collecting and providing data related to job listings.
-The project is organized into submodules: `Web_Scraper_v1` and `tech_job_api`.
-This is still a WIP.
+This repository contains the "Job_Board" project, which includes a web scraper, an API, and a frontend for collecting and providing data related to job listings.
+The project is organized into submodules: `Web_Scraper_v1`, `tech_job_api`, and a frontend (React app).
+This is still a WIP (Work in Progress).

+## Justification for Using Submodules

+The decision to use submodules for the web scraper, API, and frontend is based on the following considerations:

+1. **Modularity and Separation of Concerns**: Each submodule serves a distinct purpose: the web scraper (`Web_Scraper_v1`) is responsible for gathering job listings, the API (`tech_job_api`) provides a standardized way to access and manipulate that data, and the frontend handles user interactions.
+This separation allows each component to be developed, tested, and deployed independently.

+2. **Ease of Maintenance and Updates**: Using submodules makes it easier to maintain and update individual parts of the project.
+For example, if there are changes or improvements to the scraping logic, they can be made in the `Web_Scraper_v1` submodule without impacting the API or frontend.
+Similarly, changes to the API or frontend can be made in isolation.

+3. **Reusability**: Submodules allow each component to be reused across different projects.
+The web scraper or API could be utilized by other projects in the future, and keeping them in separate repositories facilitates this reuse.

+4. **Collaboration and Version Control**: Submodules facilitate better collaboration by allowing teams or individuals to work on different parts of the project simultaneously.
+Each submodule has its own version control, which can help manage updates, rollbacks, and feature development more efficiently.

 ## Table of Contents